Skip to article content

 These methods can be effective, but all require tuning parameters, add complexity to the formulation, and are fundamentally workarounds for a framework not designed with advection-dominated transport in mind.

-The trade-off is a larger global system (DG has more degrees of freedom than CG for the same mesh) and the need to select a penalty parameter for the diffusion term carefully.
+The trade-off is a larger global system (DG has more degrees of freedom than CG for the same mesh) and the need to choose a penalty parameter for the diffusion term carefully.
 Both are manageable in practice.

 Derivation of the DG Weak Form